By Jaime Sepulveda, MD, MPH, MSc, DrSc

 Habib and colleagues' study was conducted between June 2013 and May 2014, and its integrated approach has already been deployed in other areas of conflict in Pakistan.
 In those regions, the polio situation overall has improved in the past three years, owing to better epidemiological surveillance and improved security for the teams of health-care workers who administer vaccinations.
 As a result, only three cases of polio have been reported in Pakistan so far this year (as of 12 July).
-The challenge, however, remains in targeting cross-border polio transmission between Pakistan and Afghanistan, the last two places on Earth where the transmission of wild poliovirus is still documented.
+The challenge, however, remains in targeting cross-border polio transmission in Pakistan.
 (Nigeria has not reported any such cases since August 2016.)

 Community involvement will be essential if vaccination is to be accepted in these regions.
 Otherwise, many poor populations will not see the benefit of receiving a dose of vaccine in the absence of other much-needed health interventions.
 As Habib et al. propose, immunization programmes must become the backbone for delivering other cost-effective interventions to the community if acceptance rates are to improve.